shahaliyev/shahaliyev.github.io/_posts/2025-02-08-neural_network.md

 topo
 ```

 We will integrate topological sort into our `Value` object and implement complete backward pass.
 We can also add a simple gradient descent function `optimize()` which will use this topology.
 Finally, instead of overriding gradients (`=`), we will accumulate them (`+=`) to avoid gradient update bugs when using the same node more than once in an operation.
 And as a consequence, we will have to reset gradients with `zero_()` (similar to PyTorch) so that the gradients of different backward passes will not affect each other (it does the exact same thing as `self.grad = 0.0` was doing before gradient accumulation).
+Although, to be precise, `zero_()` function should reset only the gradient of `self`, and it is actually a function called `zero_grad()` of `optimizer` in PyTorch which resets gradients accross all nodes.

 ```python